7-Step Formula for Choosing the Right KPIs

 Get to know the basic accounting terms.
 Don’t be that business owner that says gross profit when what you really mean is gross margin.

-If you’re mixing up accounting terms like gross profit with gross margin it makes communication with your virtual accounting services more difficult and more importantly, it makes you look bad to potential investors.
+If you’re mixing up accounting terms like gross profit with gross margin it makes communication with your outsourced accounting services more difficult and more importantly, it makes you look bad to potential investors.
 In fact, in this article, Entrepreneur explains why having a solid grasp on the basic accounting terms is indispensable for: business success, working with your accounting team and financial planning and analysis.

 Familiarize yourself with these basic accounting terms so you can talk the finance talk.